Red Dead Redemption: Critical response

 Game Informers Bertz found Red Dead Redemption "tranpose[d] the Grand Theft Auto gameplay template onto a Wild West setting".
 Good Games Stephanie Bendixsen felt the game used Grand Theft Auto IVs best elements.
 GameSpots Calvert lauded the bounty system for adding consequence to the player's actions.
 Critics praised the horseback controls; GamePros Herring found them authentic.
-Eurogamers Parkin named the player's relationship with their horse among the game's greatest successes, but noted some awkward controls, particularly when running.
+Eurogamers Parkin named the player's relationship with their horse among the greatest successes, but noted some awkward controls, particularly when running.
 Edge felt the Dead Eye mechanic "puts gunplay on a pedestal", and IGNs Brudvig wrote it "makes you feel like a classic gunslinger".
 Eurogamers Parkin compared the combat favorably to Rockstar's previous titles, particularly praising the horseback shootouts, but criticized the "sticky and outdated" cover mechanic.
 Game Informers Bertz found the aiming and cover system as "airtight" as Grand Theft Auto IVs, and lauded the unique weapons and animations, and OXMs Channell commended the weapon variety and handling.
 G4s Jake Gaskill opined the Dead Eye "can feel a bit too powerful at times".

 GameSpys Tuttle found the minimalist score added to the world's authenticity, and Eurogamers Parkin named it "standout", praising the use of multiple instruments.
 GamePros Herring favorably compared it to Ennio Morricone's work on the Dollars Trilogy.
 PSM3s Andy Hartup thought the music complemented the action and scenery, never feeling intrusive, and Pastes Hamilton found it was integrated into the world seamlessly.
 GameStops Calvert described the soundtrack as "superb" though noted it "occasionally swells up without reason".
 The vocal tracks received praise; the scene wherein John enters Mexico was described as "beautiful" by GamesRadars Matt Cundy due to the use of José González's "Far Away".

 Game Informers Bertz described the multiplayer as "a fully featured complement" to the single-player.
 GamePros Herring praised the variety of modes and open gameplay but noted it put more responsibility on the players to keep the game interesting.
 GameSpots Calvert felt there was a lack in customization options for players, and 1Up.coms Sharkey criticized the leveling mechanics.
 G4s Jake Gaskill echoed this sentiment and noted players are often respawned in close proximity to the opposition.